Journal de Malte: Publication history

 On 27 June 1798, shortly after the French invasion and occupation of Malta, Claude-Henri Belgrand de Vaubois approved a request which theoretically allowed freedom of the press in the islands.
 Despite this, the government retained full control over any publications.

 The first issue of the Journal de Malte is believed to have been published on 14 July 1798, and it was the first newspaper ever published in the Maltese Islands.
 A prospectus for another newspaper entitled Malta Libera also exists, but no copies of this publication are known and it has been speculated that Malta Libera might have been the original planned name for the Journal de Malte, but the name was changed before the first issue was published.
-On 28 July, Jean de Boisredon de Ransijat wrote to Napoleon that the aim of the journal was "to fulfil the dual purpose of praising with dignity [Napoleon's] further and glorious enterprises, and to enlighten the Maltese about the advantages of their union with France."
+On 28 July, Jean de Bosredon de Ransijat wrote to Napoleon that the aim of the journal was "to fulfil the dual purpose of praising with dignity [Napoleon's] further and glorious enterprises, and to enlighten the Maltese about the advantages of their union with France."
 The newspaper's editor was Michel-Louis-Étienne Regnaud de Saint-Jean d'Angély.

 The newspaper was short-lived and publication stopped in September after a rebellion against French occupation broke out among the Maltese population.